TriplyDB/Documentation/blog/2023-04-openAPI-specification/index.md

 ![Figure 1](TriplyDB.png)

 The queries from this organization can be exposed using the OpenAPI specification.
-To retrieve the specification, you would need to make an HTTP request for that specific organization (For “Triply” organization, request would be: https://api.triplydb.com/queries/{name of organization}), specifying the accept header to indicate that you want the YAML format that encodes the OpenAPI specification (See figure 2 on how to do this).
+To retrieve the specification, you would need to make an HTTP request for that specific organization (`https://api.triplydb.com/queries/{name of organization}`), specifying the accept header to indicate that you want the YAML format that encodes the OpenAPI specification (See figure 2 on how to do this).
 Once you have the specification, you can store it into a file for further use.

 ![Figure 2](terminal.png)